beeman/agora-invoice-fetcher/README.md

-# kin-starter-node
+# agora-invoice-fetcher

 ## About

-This project is a simple demo of how to use the [kin-node](https://github.com/kinecosystem/kin-node) SDK.
+This project is a simple demo of how to fetch invoices from Agora using the [kin-node](https://github.com/kinecosystem/kin-node) SDK.

 ## Requirements

 - Basic Node and TypeScript knowledge
-- Node 12 or 14
+- Node 16
 - Yarn 1.x or npm
 - Docker (optional)